MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-troubleshooting.md

     * If you try to export data from an item that has a parent label, export will fail.
     * It is possible to publish a *.pbix* file that has a parent label, but if the parent label is protected, publish will fail.
 The solution is to apply a suitable sublabel.

 * In the Power BI service, if a dataset has a label that has been deleted from the label admin center, you won't be able to export or download the data.
 In Analyze in Excel, a warning will be issued and the data will be exported to an .odc file with no sensitivity label.
-In Desktop, if a .pbix file has such an invalid label, you won't be able to save the file.
+In Desktop, if a *.pbix* file has such an invalid label, you won't be able to save the file.

-* Power BI doesn't support sensitivity labels of the Do Not Forward, user-defined, and HYOK protection types.
-The Do Not Forward and user-defined protection types refer to labels defined in the Microsoft Purview compliance portal.
+* Power BI doesn’t support sensitivity labels of the [Do Not Forward](/microsoft-365/compliance/encryption-sensitivity-labels#let-users-assign-permissions), [user-defined](/microsoft-365/compliance/encryption-sensitivity-labels#let-users-assign-permissions), and [HYOK](/azure/information-protection/configure-adrms-restrictions) protection types.
+The Do Not Forward and user-defined protection types refer to labels defined in the [Purview compliance portal](https://compliance.microsoft.com/).

-* Getting data from encrypted Excel (.xlsx) files isn't supported.
-This includes "Get data" and refresh scenarios.
+* Get data and refresh scenarios from encrypted Excel (*.xlsx*) files are supported, unless the file is stored behind a gateway, in which case the Get data/refresh action will fail.
+Get data and refresh actions from an Excel file that is stored behind a gateway and that has an *unprotected* sensitivity label will succeed, but the sensitivity label will not be inherited.
+See [Sensitivity label inheritance from data sources](./service-security-sensitivity-label-inheritance-from-data-sources.md) for detail.

 ## Problems with PBIX files

 ### I can see a report and dataset in the Power BI service, but when I download them to pbix, I get a message that says I don't have sufficient permissions to open the file

 In the Power BI service, sensitivity labeling doesn't affect access to content.
-Access to content in the service is determined solely by [the role](../collaborate-share/service-roles-new-workspaces.md) a user has in the workspace where the content is located.
+Access to content in the service is determined solely by the permissions a user has on the content.
 While the labels are visible in the service, any associated encryption settings (configured in the Microsoft Purview compliance portal) aren't applied.
 They're applied only to data that leaves the service via [supported export paths](./service-security-sensitivity-label-overview.md#supported-export-paths).

 In Power BI Desktop, sensitivity labels with encryption settings affect access to content.
-If a user doesn't have sufficient permissions according to the encryption settings of the sensitivity label on the .pbix file, they won't be able to open the file.
-In addition, in Desktop, when you save your work, any sensitivity label you've added and its associated encryption settings will be applied to the saved .pbix file.
+If a user doesn't have sufficient permissions according to the encryption settings of the sensitivity label on the *.pbix* file, they won't be able to open the file.
+In addition, in Desktop, when you save your work, any sensitivity label you've added and its associated encryption settings will be applied to the saved *.pbix* file.

-### Can't open protected .pbix file in Desktop
+### Can't open protected *.pbix* file in Desktop

 Using sensitivity labels in Desktop requires the Desktop December 2020 release and later.
-If you try to open a protected .pbix file with a Desktop version earlier than December 2020, it will fail, and you'll be prompted to upgrade your Desktop version.
+If you try to open a protected *.pbix* file with a Desktop version earlier than December 2020, it will fail, and you'll be prompted to upgrade your Desktop version.

-Protected .pbix files can be only opened by a user who has [Full control and/or Export usage rights](/microsoft-365/compliance/encryption-sensitivity-labels) for the relevant label.
+Protected *.pbix* files can be only opened by a user who has [Full control and/or Export usage rights](/microsoft-365/compliance/encryption-sensitivity-labels) for the relevant label.
 The user that set the label also has Full control and can never be locked out.
 [See more detail](/azure/information-protection/configure-usage-rights)

+In rare cases, it may happen that no one has the necessary usage rights for the relevant label except the person that set the label.
+Then, if that one person leaves the organization or changes aliases within the organization, all access to the .pbix file will be lost.
+The solution for regaining access to the file in such cases is to either change or remove the sensitivity label on the file using the [set](/rest/api/power-bi/admin/information-protection-set-labels-as-admin)/[remove](/rest/api/power-bi/admin/information-protection-remove-labels-as-admin) sensitivity label Admin APIs.
+Contact your Power BI admin for assistance (only admins can run the Admin APIs).

-### Can't save a labeled .pbix file in Desktop
+### Can't save a labeled *.pbix* file in Desktop

-If the label applied to a .pbix file hasn't been published to the user in the Microsoft Purview compliance portal, the user won't be able to save the file in Desktop.
+If the label applied to a *.pbix* file hasn't been published to the user in the Microsoft Purview compliance portal, the user won't be able to save the file in Desktop.

 Power BI Desktop users may experience problems saving their work when internet connectivity is lost, such as after going offline.
 With no internet connection, some actions related to sensitivity labels and rights management might not complete properly.
 In such cases it's recommended to go back online and try saving again.

-Very large .pbix files (over 2 GB) can't be saved with a sensitivity label.
-To work around this limitation, save the file without the label, publish it to the Power BI service, and then apply the label to the published dataset and report.

 In general, when you protect a file with a sensitivity label that applies encryption, it's good practice to use another encryption method as well, such as pagefile encryption, NTFS encryption, BitLocker instances, antimalware, etc.

-### Can't publish or get data of a protected .pbix file
+### Can't publish or get data of a protected *.pbix* file

-"Publish" or "Get data" of a protected .pbix file requires that the label on the .pbix file be in the user's label policy.
+"Publish" or "Get data" of a protected *.pbix* file requires that the label on the *.pbix* file be in the user's label policy.
 If the label isn't in the user's label policy, the Publish or Get data action will fail.

-### Can't publish or import a .pbix file with a sensitivity label to the service using APIs running under a service principal
+### Can't publish or import a *.pbix* file with a sensitivity label to the service using APIs running under a service principal

-Publishing or importing a .pbix file with a sensitivity label to the service via APIs running under a service principal isn't supported and will fail.
-To mitigate, users can remove the labels and then publish using service principals.
+Publishing or importing a .pbix file that has a **protected** sensitivity label to the service via APIs running under a service principal **is not** supported and will fail.
+To mitigate, users can remove the label and then publish using service principals.

 ### Can't upload a protected file to Desktop via Get data

-Get data can upload protected files only if they're local.
-Protected files from online services such as SharePoint Online or OneDrive for Business can't be uploaded.
-For a protected file, you can either upload it from your local device, or first remove the file's label in Power BI Desktop and then upload it via one of the online services.
+Import of sensitivity-labeled *.pbix* files (both protected and unprotected) stored on OneDrive or SharePoint Online, as well as on-demand and automatic dataset refresh from such files, is supported, **with the exception of the following scenarios**:

+* Protected live-connected *.pbix* files and protected Azure Analysis Services *.pbix* files: Refresh will fail.
+Neither report content nor label will be updated.
+* Labeled unprotected Live Connect *.pbix* files: Report content will be updated but label will not be updated.
+* When the *.pbix* file has had a new sensitivity label applied that the dataset owner doesn't have usage rights to.
+In this case, refresh will fail.
+Neither report content nor label will be updated.
+* If the dataset owner's access token for OneDrive/SharePoint has expired.
+In this case, refresh will fail.
+Neither report content nor label will be updated.

-### Can't open protected .pbix file in Power BI Desktop for Power BI Report Server
+### Can't open protected *.pbix* file in Power BI Desktop for Power BI Report Server

 Power BI Desktop for Power BI Report Server doesn't support information protection.
-If you try to open a protected .pbix file, the file won't open, and you'll receive an error message.
-Sensitivity-labeled .pbix files that aren't encrypted can be opened as normal.
+If you try to open a protected *.pbix* file, the file won't open, and you'll receive an error message.
+Sensitivity-labeled *.pbix* files that aren't encrypted can be opened as normal.

 ## Sovereign clouds